10 Best Audience Data Providers of 2026

 Privacy and Compliance

 Regulatory requirements around data collection, storage, and usage vary by geography and industry.
-GDPR in Europe and CCPA in California impose strict rules on how you can use personal data.
+GDPR compliance in Europe and CCPA in California impose strict rules on how you can use personal data.
 Violations carry significant penalties.

 Data sourcing transparency matters because you're responsible for how third-party data was collected, even if you didn't collect it yourself.
 Ask providers how they source data and whether consent was obtained.
+Providers that can articulate a cookieless identity strategy, through mobile IDs, CTV/OTT identifiers, or first-party data enrichment, are better positioned as third-party cookie deprecation continues.

 What to evaluate: